-If you have any questions, suggestions, or want to help email the Education Director
+If you have questions, suggestions, or want to volunteer, email the Education Director.

 Group Riding Clinics and Courses